derek-knox/Coding-For-Designers/book/Interactive Code/Anatomy of HTML, CSS, and JavaScript.md

 ### JavaScript

 Thus far we've covered the anatomy of HTML and CSS, so now it is time for JavaScript.
 In a way we already looked at the anatomy of JavaScript in the *Elements and Elements* section.
-That breakdown was a bit more granular though and we'll revisit the specifics in the next chapter *Coding and JavaScript*.
+That breakdown was a bit more granular though and we'll revisit the specifics in the next chapter *80/20 JavaScript*.
 For now we will look at the high level anatomy of a JavaScript program.
 We will focus on shape, space, and form or more precisely function, scope, and object.

 As you already know, a function is like a shape because it encloses scope just as a shape encloses space.
 An enclosure helps prevent clashing of what exists between different scopes or spaces.
 No clashing please.
 Objects, like forms, are a higher level enclosure.
 More often than not, they each embody one or more functions or shapes respectively.
 JavaScript, like the majority of programming languages, has specific *types* of objects.
 JavaScript is fairly unique however in that a function is *also* an object.